Winter Maintenance Frequently Asked Questions

 As soon as snow or ice accumulates, salting crews are out on the City’s main roads.
 The goal is to complete a first round of salting on main roads within four hours and residential roads, including narrower streets like the laneways found behind townhomes, within 12 hours.

-Windrow clearing service is completed on a street up to four hours after the snowplow has passed.
-Please keep in mind these services may be impacted by a number of factors, including heavy snowfall, cars parked on streets and cars parked on driveways too close to or hanging over the curb — which make it difficult for snowplows to clear the roads.
+Our windrow-clearing service is completed up to four hours after a snowplow has passed.
+Please keep in mind this service may be impacted by a number of factors, including heavy snowfall, cars parked on streets and cars parked on driveways that are too close to or hanging over the curb — which make it difficult for snowplows to clear the roads properly.

 -